bookofproofs/bookofproofs.github.io/_sources/history/16th-century/danti.md

 ### Mathematical Profile (Excerpt):
 * As we mention below, Pier Vincenzo Rainaldi was an outstanding scholar and his friends gave him the nickname Dante (or Danti) after the brilliant author of the Divine Comedy.
-* The name stuck, and Pier Vincenzo's son Guilio also became known as Danti.
 * For simplicity, we shall use the name Egnatio Danti throughout this article.
-* Egnatio was born into a family of artists and scholars with mathematical talents.
-* Both his father, Guilio Danti, and grandfather, Pier Vincenzo Rainaldi (Danti), were goldsmiths and architects who had written works on art.
-* Pier Vincenzo Rainaldi (Danti) had a brother Giovanni Battista Rainaldi (Danti) who made contributions to mathematics and mechanics.
 * Egnatio also had an aunt named Teodora who had written a work on Euclid's Elements and also books on art.
-* Egnatio's brother Vincenzo, who was six years older, became famous as a sculptor who was strongly influenced by Michelangelo.
-* As he grew up Egnatio was taught the fundamentals of painting, architecture, and astronomy by his father and his aunt.
 * At the age of 18, on 7 March 1555, Egnatio Danti entered the Dominican Order having already attended courses at the University of Perugia.
-* Since Danti's brother Vincenzo was a sculptor at Cosimo's court, it is likely that it was this family connection which secured Danti this assignment.
 * In 1566 Pope Pius V requested that Danti use his architect's skills to design Santa Croce, the church of the Dominican monastery at Bosco Marengo near Alessandria.
 * Pius V had been born at Bosco Marengo so it was a project of great importance to him and, as well as the church, he asked Danti to design the monastery at Bosco Marengo.
 * Danti designed the church as a Latin cross with a dome over the crossing.